Home Luxury Real Estate Acreage & Equestrian Homes

 Rockingham County

-Rockingham County sits north of Greensboro along the Virginia border and offers some of the most affordable land in the greater Triad area.
+Rockingham sits north of Greensboro along the Virginia border and offers some of the most affordable land in the greater Triad area.
 Rolling terrain, tobacco-road character, and parcels large enough for serious agricultural or equestrian use.
-The price-per-acre here is significantly lower than Guilford or Forsyth — making it a strong play for buyers who prioritize land quantity over commute time.
+Price-per-acre here is significantly lower than Guilford or Forsyth — making it a strong play for buyers who prioritize land quantity over commute time.

 Alamance County